biku89/EDA---World-Population-Growth/README.md

 ```
 ![obraz](https://github.com/user-attachments/assets/950a5238-bf9a-459a-bfd0-3d5c34ce0e28)

+**Analysis:**
-**The bar plot shows the top 10 countries with the highest average population growth rates.
-These countries, primarily from Africa and Asia, are experiencing significant demographic changes and rapid urbanization.**
+The bar plot shows the top 10 countries with the highest average population growth rates.
+These countries, primarily from Africa and Asia, are experiencing significant demographic changes and rapid urbanization.

 ```python
 -- Top 10 Cities with Highest Average Growth Rate